-Sectoral programme "Development of Dairy Farming and Increasing Milk Production in the Russian Federation for 2009-2012" (from 2009 to 2013) - variable costs-partial compensation of costs of keeping animals, purchase of mixed feeds, and high-quality seeds for growing feed crops.
+Sectoral programme "Development of Dairy Farming and Increasing Milk Production in the Russian Federation for 2009-2012" (from 2009 to 2013) - variable costs- partial compensation of costs of keeping animals, purchase of mixed feeds, and high-quality seeds for growing feed crops.
 No data is available on actual spending for these items; the amount of such spending is assumed to account for 66% of total programme expenditures.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the SCT for milk.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO